sebw/AAP2-ServiceNow/README.md

 ## Prepare ServiceNow

-Go to ServiceNow > System Definitions > Certificates
+Your instance can be found at https://developer.servicenow.com > Start Building Go to ServiceNow > All > System Definitions > Certificates

+> **⛔Note**
+> This step is no longer required or needed as ServiceNow is no longer accepting self-signed certificates and you will require a valid signed certificate as specified in the introduction.

+> **⚠️Warning**
+> You need an admin account to accomplish this step.
+To enable your account as admin, go to https://developer.servicenow.com > Account (Top Right) > Change User Role > Admin.

 Click New